merlinpatt/hp-film-changes/book-4.md

 - Hermione wears pink to the Yule Bull rather than blue as in the book.
 (The pink was worn by Pansy Parkinson, Draco Malfoy's date, in the book.)
 - Cedric's clue isn't given immediately after the Yule Ball; he waits until two days before the second task.
 - Harry's dream (GF29) takes place at night after the Yule Ball rather than in Divination shortly before the third task, and is more confused memory of the first dream than a vision.
-- mermaid in the prefects' bathroom is part ofa stained glass •vvindow rather than a portrait, and she's awake during Harry's visit.
+- The mermaid in the prefects' bathroom is part of a stained glass window rather than a portrait, and she's awake during Harry's visit.

 ## Conjuring spells